 Gently fold the omelet in half, covering the giniling with the unfilled side.
 Slide it onto a plate and garnish with chives or scallions.

-You can serve your Tortang Giniling with rice and ketchup for a complete meal.
+Serve your Tortang Giniling with steamed white rice or Sinangag, and a side of ketchup or chili garlic oil for a satisfying meal.
 Enjoy!

 Recipe FAQs